Abhishek-kumar-sahu/bookstore-website/README.md

 # bookstore-website
-Front end  for a semple  website for bookstore
+Front end  for a simple  website for bookstore